 Will spider veins go away?

-Unfortunately, spider veins won’t go away on their own, but they’re fairly easy to treat.
+Unfortunately, spider veins won’t go away on their own, but they’re fairly easy to treat in clinic.

-Kristen says that she “can often see the capillaries shrink down right after treating them, but sometimes they require a few treatments, depending on the person and the nature of their veins.”
+You can often see the capillaries shrink down right after treating them, but sometimes you need a few treatments, depending on the nature of your veins.

 Is the treatment permanent?

 Once treated, there is a chance that spider veins can come back in some other areas, but they’re very unlikely to return in the same spot you had treated.

 If you have a recurring condition like rosacea or hay fever, the veins may come back eventually as you experience flare ups.
-Speaking to a Clinician can help you understand your triggers so you can manage them in the future.
+Speaking to a Clinician can help you understand your triggers so you can manage them and prevent flare ups in the future.